ajmengistu/aim-and-fire/README.md

 # aim-and-fire
-A simple single player game implemented using a Free and Open Source python programming language library, pygame.
+A simple single player game implemented using a Free and Open Source python programming language library, <b>pygame</b>.
 # Use
 ### Player moves
 Left arrow key (<) : move to the left. <br>